sagor-roy/event-management/README.md

 ## Additional Notes
 - Use `composer install`
-- Modify `config.php` or `config/database.php` as per your environment settings.
+- Modify `config/database.php` as per your environment settings if needed.

 ---